kennethjang34/inventoryManagementSystem/README.md

 As a user, I want to be able to retrieve my login account password with my information.

-As a user, I want to be able to save my current inventory manager state whenever I update my inventory.
+As a user, I want to be able to save my current inventory manager state on my decision

-As a user, I want to be able to reload my inventory manager state from file when I restart the application.
+As a user, I want to be able to load the previously saved status of the application when I want

 As a user, I want to check the changes in stocks of products that happened on a particular date.

-As a user, I want to be able to check the price change of a certain product over a period of time with a graph.